srikumarks/elm-anima/README.md

    if you're that fast.
 In other words, these are retargetable animations.

 7. [veggies4][veggies4_view] ([.elm][veggies4_source])
-   A bit more richer functionality where you can reorder within a list or across lists by dragging and dropping labels.
-Once dropped, the items all animated into their new positions smoothly.
+   A bit richer functionality.
+You can reorder within a list or across lists by dragging and dropping labels.
+Once dropped, the items all animate into their new positions smoothly.
 Also, you get indicators showing what's been picked up and where it will be dropped if you let go of the mouse picker.
+This is a precursor to full multi-touch interactions.

 [redbox_view]: https://cdn.rawgit.com/srikumarks/elm-anima/master/examples/build/redbox.html
 [redbox_source]: https://github.com/srikumarks/elm-anima/blob/master/examples/redbox.elm